-Parks, greenways, waterways, and sensitive areas for the underlying connections throughout the City.
-The chapters on Environment and Parks, Trails, & Greenways offer numerous actions to enhance the beauty of Ames.

-Special attention to the maintenance along the
+Parks, greenways, waterways, and sensitive areas for the underlying connections throughout the city.
+The elements on Environment and Parks, Trails, & Greenways offer numerous actions to enhance the beauty of Ames.
+Special attention to the maintenance along the Corridors will be required.